aristanetworks/avd/ansible_collections/arista/avd/roles/dhcp_provisioner/README.md

         ztp_mac_source: system
 ```

-This module also reads information from Favbric definition.
+This module also reads information from Fabric definition.
 For any node defined under __spine__, __l3leaf__ and __l2leaf__, role generate an DHCP entry if mac-address is found.
 Entry is based on the following fields:

 - __`mgmt_ip`__: Management IP set as per `eos_l3ls_evpn`
 - __`mac_address`__: Mac address used for DHCP. it can be either interface mac-address or system-mac-address